Where to find artists and information about art works?

 An incredible wealth of resources with a very user friendly website.
 Also look at this //www.nationalgallery.org.uk/learning/inspired-by-the-collection/ , All kinds of artists, writers and filmmakers take inspiration from the National Gallery collection

 almost the full collection is online now, very useful website.
-Check out the Tate learning section and the podcasts
+Try some of these:

 The Metropolitan Museum of Art, New York